top of page

 Stephanie Grinshpun Photo.jpg

-Stephanie Grinshpun is a second-year PhD student in the Clinical Psychology program.
+Stephanie Grinshpun is a third-year PhD student in the Clinical Psychology program.
 Stephanie graduated from Lafayette College with her BS in 2021.
 Her research interests are in the field of interventions for adolescents with intellectual disabilities and her clinical interests focus on neurodevelopment disorders and early intervention and early assessment for autism spectrum disorder.
 As a graduate assistant for Dr. Yang’s, Stephanie is researching the spatial abilities of typically developing children and adolescents and young adults with Down Syndrome.

 Research Assistant